odelot/aws-mqtt-websockets/README.md

 ## Usage

 It is transparent.
 It is the same as the usage of Paho.
 There is just some changes in the connection step.
 See the example for details.
+Things you should edit in the example:
+* ssid and password to connect to wifi
+* domain/endpoint for your aws iot service
+* region of your aws iot service
+* aws user key /*/*
+* aws user secret key

+ /*/* It is a good pratice creating a new user (and grant just iot services permission).
+Avoid use the key/secret key of your main aws console user